 - Rehabilitative and habilitative services and devices

-ACA Catastrophic plans Catastrophic health plans are another Health Insurance Marketplace option.
-These programs have low prices, but the annual deductible — $8,550 in 2021 — is very high.
+Catastrophic health plans are another marketplace option.
+These programs have low prices, but the annual deductible — $9,100 in 2023 — is high.
 To enroll in a Catastrophic plan, you must be either under the age of 30 or qualify for a hardship exemption.

 Although Catastrophic plans usually cost less, you can’t use a tax credit to further reduce your cost.
 Before you choose a Catastrophic plan, check to see if you qualify for a premium tax credit based on your income.
 If so, a Bronze or Silver plan might be a better value.
 For example:

-Short-term medical insurance Short-term medical insurance is an affordable alternative that could work well for young adults with budget restrictions and fewer health care needs.
-However, remember that short-term plans do not cover all essential benefits.
-You also could be denied coverage or pay higher rates if you have preexisting conditions , such as diabetes.
+Short-term medical insurance could work well for generally healthy young adults with tight budgets.
+Short-term plans don't have to comply with ACA regulations, however, and don't have the same level of coverage as marketplace plans.
+You also could be denied coverage or pay higher rates if you have preexisting conditions, such as diabetes.

 Short-term health insurance is regulated by each state.
-For example, the following 10 states do not allow the sale of any short-term plans, while others regulate short-term medical term lengths and renewals.
+Eleven states do not allow short-term plans, while others regulate short-term medical term lengths and renewals.
 Check to see if short-term medical insurance is available where you live and how long you can be covered.

 - New Jersey